kr-colab/disperseNN2/docs/source/usage.rst

 4. Validation
 *************

-If you want to predict :math:`\sigma` from simulated data, a predict command like the below one can be used:
+If you want to predict :math:`\sigma` from simulated data, a predict command like the below one can be used.
+The seed tells it to use a pre-trained model that comes with the package:

 .. code-block:: console